 Depending on traffic conditions, try to maintain a constant speed.
-Every time you slow down and speed up, your vehicle uses extra fuel.
+Every time you slow down and speed up, your car uses extra fuel.
 Use the cruise control, when appropriate, to increase fuel economy.
 A cold engine uses more fuel than a warm engine.
 It is not necessary to "warm-up" a cold engine by letting it idle for a long time.
 You can drive away in about a minute, no matter how cold it is outside.
 The engine will warm up faster, and you get better fuel economy.
 To cut down on the number of "cold starts," try to combine several short trips into one.

 The air conditioning puts an extra load on the engine which makes it use more fuel.
 Turn off the A/C to cut down on air conditioning use.
 Use the flow-through ventilation when the outside air temperature is moderate.
+Modifying your car, or installing some non-Honda accessories, can make your car unsafe.
+Before you make any modifications or add any accessories, be sure to read the following information.